Acronym: All-caps style

 The most common capitalization scheme seen with acronyms is all-uppercase (all caps).
 Small caps are sometimes used to make the run of capital letters seem less jarring to the reader.
-For example, the style of some American publications, including the Atlantic Monthly and USA Today, is to use small caps for acronyms longer than three letters; thus "U.S." and "FDR" in normal caps, but "nato" in small caps.
+For example, the style of some American publications, including the Atlantic Monthly and USA Today, is to use small caps for acronyms longer than three letters; thus "U.S." and "FDR" are set in normal caps, but "nato" is set in small caps.
 The acronyms "AD" and "BC" are often smallcapped as well, as in: "From 4004 bc to ad 525".

 Normal case and anacronyms

 Where an acronym has linguistically taken on an identity as regular word, the acronym may use normal case rules, e.g. it would appear generally in lower case, but with an initial capital when starting a sentence or when in a title.
 Once knowledge of the words underlying such an acronym has faded from common recall, the acronym may be termed an anacronym.
 Examples of anacronyms are the words "scuba", "radar", and "laser".
 The word "anacronym" should not be confused with the word "anachronym", which is a type of misnomer.